-A recent CMO survey finds businesses are planning to increase their marketing budget by nearly 9 percent year-on-year.
-Budgets are following the continued trend of allocating more for their digital marketing and social media marketing plans, with an almost 12 percent growth in digital marketing spends since 2011 and consistent losses across non-digital channels.
+A recent CMO survey finds business owners are planning to increase their total marketing budget by nearly 9 percent year on year.
+Budgets follow the continued trend of allocating more for their digital marketing and social media marketing plans, with an almost 12 percent growth in digital marketing spending since 2011 and consistent losses across non-digital channels.
 This is supported by sales increases through digital channels, which amount to 13.4 percent across the board but rise as high as 29 percent in areas like B2C services.

 There’s a Move from Paid Channels to Organic Options

 Research shows that nearly three-quarters of companies are cutting back on at least one digital marketing channel.
-The channels most likely to see decreased budgets and activities are display and banner advertisements and paid search.
+The channels most likely to see decreased budgets and activities are display and banner advertisements and PPC campaigns, like Google Ads.
 This may be because targeting and analytics require a specialized skill set, something companies struggle to bring in-house.
-However, the emergence of marketing technology, or MarTech, which makes managing everything from social media platforms like Facebook, YouTube, Twitter, LinkedIn, and Instagram, through SEO much more straightforward, empowering brands to dominate on specific channels and giving more control over the face being presented.
+However, the emergence of marketing technology, or MarTech, makes managing everything from social media platforms like Facebook, YouTube, Twitter, LinkedIn, and Instagram, through SEO much more straightforward, empowering brands to dominate content marketing on specific channels and giving more control over the face being presented.

 Digital Marketing Spend is Being Allocated Based Upon Customer Needs

 Rather than trying to grow into new products or tap into new markets with their digital marketing plans, CMOs say they’re dedicated to enhancing market penetration and serving their existing customer base better.
-Buyer personas are making it easier for organizations to create a content marketing plan to see who they need to cater to and how to tailor it to their customers’ needs and get an edge over competitors.
+Buyer personas make it easier for organizations to create a content marketing plan to see who they need to cater to and how to tailor it to their customers’ needs and get an edge over competitors.
 This includes content such as blog posts, infographics, ebooks, etc.

 External Resources Are Being Tapped into More

-Just two years ago, nearly 60 percent of CMOs said they were moving away from traditional marketing methods and developed new marketing capabilities primarily through in-house training.
+Nearly 60 percent of CMOs said they were moving away from traditional marketing methods and developed new marketing capabilities primarily through in-house training just two years ago.
 It’s now down to 53.8 percent.
 Today’s companies are developing marketing skills by: